Skip to main content

 • SMO 1: Quality Assurance

 The ICPAU has direct responsibility for the quality assurance (QA) review system in Uganda in accordance with the Accountants Act 2013 and the accompanying Accountants (Practice) Regulations, 2019.
-The ICPAU has operated a QA review system that is in line with SMO 1 best practice since 2007 with the fourth cycle of audit quality reviews completed in December 2020.
+The ICPAU has operated a QA review system that is in line with SMO 1 benchmark since 2007 with the fourth cycle of audit quality reviews completed in December 2020.
 The key findings and recommendations from the fourth cycle of reviews have been made publicly available and were extensively discussed with ICPAU members.
-Based on the results, the Institute’s Quality Assurance Board (QAB) has required firms with poor quality work to implement remedial action and submit progress reports every six months; required practitioners to undergo mandatory mentorship for a period of 12 months and attend practical model audit file training in a bid to improve audit quality.
+Based on the results, the Institute’s Quality Assurance Board (QAB) has required firms with poor quality work to implement remedial action and submit progress reports every six months; required practitioners to undergo mandatory mentorship for a period of 12 months and attend practical model audit file training to improve audit quality.
 In addition to routine QA reviews, the QAB carried out reviews on the following topics of significant public interest: implementation of the new auditor’s report standards; Anti-Money Laundering (AML) requirements; and implementation of IFRS 9.

 The ICPAU also provides training, guidance, and tools (sample audit manual and sample quality control manual) to support its members with the QA review process.
 Furthermore, it is focusing on providing support to small and medium practitioners (SMP) and has shared guides issued by IFAC’s SMP Committee.
 The Institute raises awareness of these available resources through the “Technical Resources Section” of its website, e-newsletters, emails, and seminars.